Earth Notes: Vent-Axia Lo-Carbon Tempra single-room MHRV: ReviewUpdated 2021-12-11.

-See the more general item on MHRV (Mechanical Heat-Recovery Ventilation) AKA "MVHR" amongst other variants!
+Read the article on MHRV (Mechanical Heat-Recovery Ventilation) more broadly.
+AKA "MVHR" and SRHRV (Single Room Heat Recovery Ventilation) amongst other names!

 Why the Tempra P?

-As of October 2012 we'd refitted part of the kitchen and were thinking about doing the rest, including replacing the existing gas stove and replacing the old passive (air-grille) ventilation with MHRV such as an HR-25, but with manual boost only since an automatic humdistat would be likely to annoy us by coming on noisily with us present in the kitchen, given our experience with the bathroom HR25H.
+As of October 2012 we'd refitted part of the kitchen and were thinking about doing the rest.
+The work included replacing the existing gas stove and replacing the old passive (air-grille) ventilation with MHRV such as an HR-25.
+However we wanted manual boost only, since an automatic humdistat would be likely to annoy us by coming on noisily with us present in the kitchen, given our experience with the bathroom HR25H.

 The Kair HRV150 was also a contender though takes 9W in trickle mode to shift ~5l/s, which seems poor, while claiming up to 86% heat recovery.